ninafoster/coffee-narrative/coffee/readme.md

        author="Nina Foster"
        layout="vertical">

-Coffee is one of the world’s most important agricultural commodities, supporting the livelihoods of an estimated 125 million people.[^1] There are more than 120 species in the Coffea genus, but one in particular has dominated the industry: Arabica coffee (*Coffea arabica*).
+Coffee is one of the world’s most important agricultural commodities, supporting the livelihoods of an estimated 125 million people.[^1] There are more than 120 species in the *Coffea* genus, but one in particular has dominated the industry: Arabica coffee (*Coffea arabica*).
 The plant accounts for approximately two-thirds of global coffee production.[^2]
 <param ve-image
 	   src="wc:Coffee_plant_(Coffea_arabica);_flowering_and_fruiting_stem_w_Wellcome_V0044270.jpg"
-	   caption="*Coffea arabica* stem.
-Etching by J. Miller, c.
+	   caption="*Coffea arabica* branch.
+Hand-colored engraving by J. Miller, c.
 1774, after S. Taylor.
+From John Ellis' *An Historical Account of Coffee*.
 Wellcome Collection via Wikimedia Commons.">

 Endemic to the highlands of Ethiopia, southeastern Sudan, and northern Kenya, arabica coffee thrives in humid, montane forests in tropical areas.[^3] Glossy, evergreen leaves adorn the tree’s branches, and clusters of small white flowers give way to round, fleshy fruits containing the pale seeds known as coffee beans.
 Through networks of trade and conquest, this plant has traveled across the "Coffee Belt," a region between the Tropics of Cancer and Capricorn with ideal conditions for coffee cultivation.
 <param ve-image